dwseoh/self-verifying-rag/docs/PRD.md

 - Manual review time saved
 - Number of high-risk answers flagged
 - Citation accuracy rate
+- Number of documentation gaps surfaced
+- Number of suggested updates approved by reviewers

 ---

-## 14. Positioning
+## 16. Positioning

 ### One-Liner

-TrustLoop gives enterprises real-time AI answers with claim-level proof, citation verification, and confidence scoring.
+TrustLoop is a real-time verification and assurance layer for enterprise knowledge.

 ### Short Pitch

 TrustLoop is a self-verifying enterprise AI assistant powered by Gemma 4 on Cerebras.
-It answers questions from company documents, extracts every factual claim, verifies citations with parallel agents, flags unsupported statements, and returns a confidence score in real time.
+It answers questions from company documents, extracts every factual claim, verifies citations with parallel agents, flags unsupported statements, suggests human-approved document improvements, and returns a confidence score in real time.

 ### Hackathon Pitch